duduclx/pogopi/README.md

 ### With sql backup

-Import `pogopi.sql` into your database !
+Import `install/backup/pogopi.sql` into your database !

 ### After install process